Amity University-Noida B.Tech Admissions 2026

 This Story also Contains

 In this article, you will get to know how you can prepare with and without school for JEE Main 2026.
 We will also share the Time Table for JEE Main 2026 Preparation.
-If students follow and adjust their realistically formed timetable to their strengths and study commitments outside of JEE, the path and ideals offer big potential for considerable impact.
+If students follow and adjust their realistically formed timetable to their strengths and study commitments outside of the JEE exam, the path and ideals offer big potential for considerable impact.
+The JEE Main Session 2 will be conducted on 2, 4, 5, 6, 7, and 8 April 2026.

 Create a Daily Routine: As a part of the Time Table for JEE Main Preparation 2026, Plan for 6–8 hours of focused study initially, slowly increasing if possible.
 Start early in the morning when concentration is at its peak.

 Divide Your Day with Subjects: Allocate 2–3 hours per subject per day.
-Rotate each subject to avoid monotony and keep your brain fresh.
+Switch up your subjects so it stays fun and exciting.

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026